abmu/network-pong/README.md

 # network-pong

-A network pong game with a GO server and a C++ client, communicating over UDP.
+A network pong game with a GO server and C++ clients, communicating over UDP.

 ## Server setup